shifengren/FindJob/Readme.txt

-This repository is a collection of problems about algorithm and dData structure for interviews.
+This repository is a collection of problems about algorithm and data structure for interviews.